 An Introduction to Scriptwriting with Molly Naylor

-This course is an introduction to scriptwriting and is designed for writers who are just starting to explore scripts.
+This course is an all-encompassing introduction to scriptwriting and is designed for writers who are just starting to explore scripts.
 You will learn the mechanisms of working across a variety of script forms: TV, film, theatre and radio.
 You’ll discover ways to generate ideas and turn them into stories, how to write dialogue and how visual narrative storytelling works.
 The course will also provide insight into the script industries and how to pitch your projects.

 This course will teach you how to: